tmvfb/english-exercises-app/README.md

 2. New exercise types and adding more variability to old ones
 3. Better design for drag and drop exercises
 4. Consider TDD for further development
-5. Remove static files from repository and establish CI/CD using collectstatic